Quantum calculation of axion-photon transition in electromagnetodynamics for cavity haloscope: Introduction

 The other property of QEMD is that it seemingly acts like a non-local quantum field theory (QFT).
 To obtain the covariant Maxwell equations in the presence of conserved electric current $j_e$ and magnetic current $j_m$, one needs to introduce an arbitrary spacelike vector $n^\mu=(0,\vec{n})$.
 The electromagnetic field strength tensor $F_{\mu\nu}$ and its dual tensor $F_{\mu\nu }^d$~\footnote{Below we define $X^d_{\mu\nu}\equiv\tilde{X}_{\mu\nu}=\epsilon_{\mu\nu\alpha\beta}X^{\alpha\beta}/2$ as the Hodge dual of tensor $X_{\mu\nu}$.
 Also, $(Y \wedge Z)^{\mu \nu}\equiv Y^\mu Z^\nu - Y^\nu Z^\mu$ for any four-vectors $Y$ and $Z$.} are given in this way

 where the integral operator $(n\cdot \partial)^{-1}$ satisfies $n\cdot \partial (n\cdot \partial)^{-1}(\vec{x})=\delta(\vec{x})$.
-The second terms on the right-hand side of Eq.~(\ref{eq:FFd}) induce likely non-local property in QEMD.
-This non-locality in QEMD can also be realized in the language of ``Generalized Global Symmetries'' with higher-form group symmetries~\cite{Kapustin:2014gua,Seiberg:2010qd,Gaiotto:2014kfa}.
-We will show the action of higher-form symmetry transformation as a topological operator on the dynamical fields in a theory of two $U(1)$ one-form symmetries.
+The second terms on the right-handed sides of Eq.~(\ref{eq:FFd}) induce likely non-local property in QEMD.
 One can prove that the non-local part does not play any role in physical processes and the Lorentz invariance is not violated~\cite{Brandt:1977be,Brandt:1978wc,Sokolov:2023pos}.

 The QCD axion (see Ref.~\cite{DiLuzio:2020wdo} for a recent review) can become as dark matter (DM) candidate through the misalignment mechanism~\cite{Preskill:1982cy,Dine:1982ah}.
 The conventional axion haloscope experiments such as ADMX~\cite{ADMX:2018gho,ADMX:2021nhd} are built based on resonant cavity technique to search for $\mathcal{O}(10)~\mu{\rm eV}$ axion DM.
 The cosmic axions resonantly convert into a monochromatic photon with the enhancement from a high quality factor $Q$ when the cavity resonant frequency is tuned to the axion mass $m_a$.
 The mean number of thermal photons in the cavity at finite temperature $T$ is given by